ksfraser/phpabc_cant/requirements/tokenization-and-conversion.md

 - Verify decorator classes render correct symbols.
 - Verify custom error is thrown for three or more slashes in note length.
 - Verify warning is logged if multiple invalid note lengths are found in a bar.
+- Verify that BMW tokens are present for all basic notes and gracenotes in the token dictionary.
+- Verify that BMW tokens are correctly populated during prepopulation and conversion.
+- Verify conversion logic for ABC <-> BMW <-> canntaireachd for all dictionary entries.